mgamio/blog/_posts/2022-05-20-understanding-oop-concepts.md

 ![class and object](/assets/images/carClass.jpg){:class="img-responsive"}

-In Java, we instantiate an object via the *new* keyword.
+We instantiate an object via the *new* keyword in the Java programming language.
 When you design a class follow the [Single Responsibility Principle (SRP)](https://codersite.dev/solid-principles-the-definitive-guide/){:target="_blank"}.

 <div>
 {%- include inArticleAds.html -%}
 </div>

-## Abstraction
+## Abstraction in OOP

 Abstraction allows an object telling to its users what an application does instead of how it does it.
 You can see the essential buttons on your TV remote control, but you don't care what happens behind when you press one of these buttons.
 In Java, we create abstractions via Interfaces and Abstract classes.

-## Encapsulation and Data Hiding
+## Encapsulation in OOP and Data Hiding

 Restricting access to specific attributes and methods is called *data hiding*.
 Objects should not manipulate the data of other objects.

 Encapsulation is the action of combining the data and methods in the same entity.
 In this way, we control access to the data in the object.

-## Inheritance
+## Inheritance in OOP

 Inheritance is a process in which a class inherits the attributes and methods of another class.

-Inheritance provides the ability to create new classes with new functionalities while maintaining the functionalities inherited.
+Class inheritance in OOP provides the ability to create new classes with new functionalities while maintaining the functionalities inherited.
 In this way, it promotes code reusability.

 This relationship is an *is-a* relationship because when a subclass inherits from a superclass, it can do anything that the superclass can do.